weakish/docs-en/views/rest_api.md

 We recommend to use `CapitalizedWords` to name your classes, and `mixedCases` to name your attributes.
 This naming style helps to improve code readability.

-Each time when an objects is saved to the cloud, a unique `objectId` will be assigned to it.
+Each time when an object is saved to the cloud, a unique `objectId` will be assigned to it.
 `createdAt` and `updatedAt` will also be filled in by the cloud which indicate the time the object is created and updated.
 These attributes are preserved, and you cannot modify them yourself.
 For example, the object above could look like this when retrieved: